markcoatsworth/readthedocs/docs/man-pages/condor_compile.rst

       condor_compile cc -O -o myprogram.condor file1.c file2.c ...

-will produce the binary myprogram.condor, which is relinked for HTCondor, capable of checkpoint/migration/remote system calls, and ready to submit as a standard universe job.
+will produce the binary ``myprogram.condor``, which is relinked for HTCondor, capable of checkpoint/migration/remote system calls, and ready to submit as a standard universe job.